stt12581/pd_game/README.md

 # Prisoner's Dilemma Game
 There are two ways to run the prisoner's dilemma game with emotion recognition:
-- install docker image then you don't need worry about frameworks and dependencies
+- Install docker image then you don't need to worry about installing frameworks and dependencies
-- download github repos and install the dependencies
+- Download github repos and install the frameworks

 ## Docker:
 I put everything on a docker image (like a virtual machine) so that you don't need to worry about installing frameworks and dependencies.